samyxandz/rate_maze_project/README.md

 # rate_maze_project
-project consisting of raze maze solver allocated to group consisting of Tamaghna Choudhuri (registration number 962) and
+project consisting of raze maze solver allocated to  Tamaghna Choudhuri in Introduction to programming class in first semester of batchelor of engineering
+,computer science engineering.

 ## introduction